rnag/sensible-env-logger/README.md

 Even though this crate has the name `env` in it, using the `sensible-env-logger` in code is dead simple, and in general requires zero configuration.

+## Examples

+You can check out sample usage of this crate in the [examples/](https://github.com/rnag/sensible-env-logger/tree/main/examples) folder in the project repo on GitHub.

 ## Rationale